Elizabeth Holmes: Founding

 In 2003, Holmes founded the company Real-Time Cures in Palo Alto, California, to "democratize healthcare".
 Holmes described her fear of needles as a motivation and sought to perform blood tests using only small amounts of blood.
-When Holmes pitched the idea to reap "vast amounts of data from a few droplets of blood derived from the tip of a finger" to a medicine professor Phyllis Gardner at Stanford, Gardner responded, "I don't think your idea is going to work", explaining it was impossible to do what Holmes was claiming could be done.
+Holmes pitched the idea to reap "vast amounts of data from a few droplets of blood derived from the tip of a finger" to medicine professor Phyllis Gardner at Stanford, who responded, "I don't think your idea is going to work", explaining it was impossible to do what Holmes was claiming could be done.
 Several other expert medical professors told Holmes the same thing.
 However, Holmes did not relent, and she succeeded in getting her advisor and dean at the School of Engineering, Channing Robertson, to back her idea.
-In 2003, Holmes renamed the company Theranos (a portmanteau of "therapy" and "diagnosis").
-The company's original name was changed after deciding that too many people were skeptical of the word "cure".
+In 2003, Holmes renamed the company Theranos (a combination of the words "therapy" and "diagnosis").
+The company's original name, "Real-Time Cures", was changed after deciding that too many people were skeptical of the word "cure".
 Robertson became the company's first board member and introduced Holmes to venture capitalists.